 CONTRACT TIME.
 The time allowed under the Contract, including authorized time extensions, for the completion of all work by the Contractor.
-Contract time may be specified either in calendar days or by completion date.

 CONTROLLING ITEM.
 Any feature of the work considered at the time by the Engineer: (1) essential to the orderly completion of the work and (2) a feature which, if delayed, will delay the time of completion of the Contract (such as an item of work on the critical path of a network schedule).